poteto/ember-changeset/README.md

 #### `get`

 Exactly the same semantics as `Ember.get`.
-This proxies to the underlying Object, or the changed value if present.
+This proxies first to the error value, the changed value, and finally to the underlying Object.

 ```js
 get(changeset, 'firstName'); // "Jim"